showlab/Show-o/README.md

 <img src="docs/github_extrapolation.png" width="1000">

 ## Training pipeline
+**Prepare your training data and change the data path in `configs/xx.yaml`.**

-Note that, our training is based on `accelerate`.
-Please ensure to config your accelerate for distributed training.
+Note that, our training process is based on `accelerate`.
+Please ensure to config your `accelerate` for distributed training.
 We provide config examples below for (distributed) training on a single GPU or multiple GPUs.
 ```
 ├── accelerate_configs/
 |   ├── multi_nodes (6x8 GPUs)